 Brampton Bierlow

-In 1833 this township had an inn called the Brampton Bullhead, two boarding schools and several iron works and collieries worked by Earl Fitzwillizm.
-The national school was built in 1818 in by the trustees of Geo.
-Ellis who died in 1711 and left land for the education and relief of the poor.
-The school master has £12 yearly from the bequest of John Higson who died in 1814.
-The poors estate consists of three cottages and about ten acres let for
+In 1833 this township had two boarding schools and several iron works and collieries worked by Earl Fitzwillizm.
+The national school was built in 1818 in by the trustees of George Ellis who died in 1711 and left land for the education and relief of the poor.
+The school master had £12 yearly from the bequest of John Higson who died in 1814.
+The poors estate consists of three cottages and about ten acres.

 The will of Geo.
 Ellis of Brampton (Yorks.), gent.